derrandz/multilayering/README.md

 }

 ```

-If you wish to avoid all of this, just make use of the `use` statements, like this:

-`use App\Http\Motors\STAFFmotor as STAFFmotor`

-for instance.

 ######Note that the multilayer conventions stands heavily on the shortnamed classes, so adding these aliases is of higher importance.
  Available commands